Please contact Reverend Ali Miller on 01284 728714 to discuss holding your wedding in one of our beautiful settings or to arrange banns.

 What will it cost?

-The current cost for your church wedding is £476 which includes the cost of the service, the calling of banns, your marriage certificate and the optional marriage preparation course.
+The current cost for your church wedding is £512 which includes the cost of the service and the calling of banns.

-Please note that this figure does not include the cost of additional items such as an organist, choir, bells or flowers.
+Please note that this figure does not include the cost of additional items such as an organist, heating, verger or bells.